Parkland Memorial Hospital: Parkland Trauma Department

 In 2016, the staff of Parkland's Rees-Jones Trauma Center began an initiative to teach classes to the community members so that they can learn how to recognize life-threatening bleeding and administer appropriate medical treatment before professional rescuers arrive.
-Parkland "Stop the Bleed" classes have been adapted from courses including the U.S. Military's Tactical combat Casualty Care Guidelines and the Prehospital trauma Life Support (PHTLS) course and a part of a large, United States Government effort to make "Stop the Bleed" training the CPR of the 21st century.
+Parkland "Stop the Bleed" classes have been adapted from courses including the U.S. Military's Tactical combat Casualty Care Guidelines and the Prehospital Trauma Life Support (PHTLS) course and a part of a large U.S. Government effort to make "Stop the Bleed" training the CPR of the 21st century.

 The staff of Parkland Memorial Hospital's Emergency Department and Rees-Jones Trauma Center received the 2016 Texas Preparedness Leadership Award for "Outstanding Service in Response to the 2016 Dallas Police Shootings."
 The award was presented at the 2016 Preparedness Coalition Symposium held Oct.
 12–14 in Galveston.

 Capabilities

 Parkland is the Dallas County public hospital; funds are primarily provided by a specially designated property tax on Dallas County residents.

-Parkland serves as one of Dallas's four Level I Trauma Centers (alongside Baylor University Medical Center, Methodist Dallas Medical Center, Children's Medical Center), a primary care center for Dallas County residents, and (along with UT Southwestern) as a medical and surgical referral center for North Texas and parts of Southern Oklahoma.
+Parkland serves as one of Dallas's five Level I Trauma Centers (alongside Baylor University Medical Center, Methodist Dallas Medical Center, Texas Health Presbyterian Hospital Dallas, and Children's Medical Center), a primary care center for Dallas County residents, and (along with UT Southwestern) as a medical and surgical referral center for North Texas and parts of Southern Oklahoma.
 Thus, virtually all medical and surgical subspecialties are represented—which makes Parkland a destination for post-graduate medical training.
 The Parkland Burn Center, one of the largest civilian burn units in the U.S., is famous for the Parkland Formula for fluid resuscitation, developed by Charles R. Baxter in the 1960s.
-The fame of the Parkland formula is due to its being one of the first treatments for burn that included rehydration and electrolytic management.
+The fame of the Parkland Formula is due to its being one of the first treatments for burn that included rehydration and electrolytic management.

 Parkland ranks among the largest teaching hospitals in the nation.
 Texas Woman's University began its Bachelor of Science nursing program at Parkland in 1954 and it is still located within walking distance of the Parkland campus.
 Parkland also serves as the major teaching hospital of the adjacent University of Texas Southwestern Medical Center.

 It has the distinction of delivering more infants under one roof than any other hospital in the nation, averaging 15–16,000 deliveries per year.
 Parkland Memorial has eleven prenatal clinics and employs 72 doctors training to become obstetricians-gynecologists and 45 nurse-midwives.
 In 2005, the staff delivered 15,590 babies, an average of more than 42 infants per day.
 Parkland created one of the first high-risk antenatal units in the nation and had the first neonatal intensive care unit in North Texas.

 Parkland has approximately 240,000 emergency visits a year, for the co-located main emergency department (153,915 visits in 2013), and the urgent care unit (60,013 visits in 2013).

 Parkland is also the base for Biotel, the medical direction system used by Dallas Fire-Rescue as well as fourteen other emergency medical service agencies in the Metroplex.